 POSSIBLE BULLISH SURPRISES

+With the Fed signalling a data dependent policy stance, we expect a cyclical reaction from the USD with incoming US data.
 Thus, extremely good growth, inflation or jobs data is expected to trigger short-term bullish reactions in the USD.
-As the cyclical outlook continues to weaken, the USD’s safe haven status still matters.
-Any incoming data that exacerbates fears of recession and triggers strong moves lower in risk assets & bonds can trigger safe haven flows into the USD.
-Any further outflows in US bonds means more USD safe haven
+If the cyclical outlook continues to weaken, the USD’s safe haven status still matters.
+Any incoming catalysts that increase deep recession fears and triggers strong moves lower in risk assets & bonds can trigger safe haven flows into the USD.
+With a lot priced for the Fed and USD, the bar is high for hawkish Fed surprises, but any aggressive Fed speak talking up a >5.0% terminal rate can trigger further USD upside.

 POSSIBLE BEARISH SURPRISES